 Natural gas is composed almost entirely of methane although it does contain small amounts of other gases--ethane, propane, butane, and pentane.
 Methane is composed of a molecule of one carbon atom and four hydrogen atoms.
-Natural gas is colorless, non-toxic, invisible and odorless, although an odorant is added to all natural gas that is transported in Connecticut.
-Known as mercaptan, this odorant is an important safety measure because it provides a distinct smell (much like the smell of rotten eggs) in the event of a gas leak.
+Natural gas is colourless, non-toxic, invisible, and odourless, although an odourant is added to natural gas.
+Known as mercaptan, this odourant is an important safety measure because it provides a distinct smell (much like the smell of rotten eggs) in the event of a gas leak.

 Natural gas has a flammability range of approximately 5 to 15 percent.
 That means that any mixture containing less than 5 percent or greater than 15 percent natural gas to air would not support combustion.
 Natural gas, when mixed with air and exposed to an ignition source, is combustible.